 Service connection for a left hand disorder is granted.
 REMAND

 As it relates to the claim for an increased evaluation for the left elbow disorder, to include neurological impairment resulting from the elbow disorder, the Board notes that the Veteran, at the time of his June 2012 hearing, indicated that the symptomatology associated with the left elbow disorder had markedly increased.
 He also noted having constant pain in the elbow area.
 The Veteran stated that the range of motion was becoming worse and worse.

 As it relates to the claim for an increased evaluation for scars of the scalp and face, the Board notes that at the time of his June 2012 hearing, the Veteran testified that some of the scars continued to grow and were protruding.
 He noted that the scar on his chin had gotten considerably larger.
 He also reported having pain and sensitivity for each of his facial scars.

 VA is obligated to afford a veteran a contemporaneous examination where there is evidence of an increase in the severity of the disability.
 VAOPGCPREC 11-95 (1995).
 The Veteran is competent to provide an opinion that his disability has worsened.
 Proscelle v.
 Derwinski, 2 Vet.
 App.
 629 (1992).
 Based upon the above additional VA examinations are warranted.

 Accordingly, the case is REMANDED for the following action:

-The appellant has the right to submit additional evidence and argument on the matter or matters the Board has remanded.
+The appellant has the right to submit additional evidence and argument on the matters the Board has remanded.
 Kutscherousky v.
 West, 12 Vet.
 App.
 369 (1999).